ibm-cloud-docs/appid/cd-users.md

 ## Deleting users
 {: #delete-users}

-If you want to remove a user from your directory, you can delete the user from the UI or by using the APIs.
+If you want to remove a user from your directory, you can delete the user from the console or by using the APIs.
 {: shortdesc}

-### Deleting a single user with the UI
+### Deleting a single user in the console
 {: #delete-user-gui}
 {: ui}